lewist13/100DaysOfCode/README.md

 ## R1D3

 Random Number Generator that provides an example of being able to reuse code from previous Hex Color Generator for differing functionalties

+## R1D4

+Modal-Popup App that opens an alert upon a user's click that includes a transition using animation slide, @keyframes, transform, and translateY.